How to Unit Test an HTTP Service in Angular

 Here's how I'm testing this function:

 This test allows you to see a bit more of the Arrange-Act-Assert pattern.
 Due to the nature of the code under test, we know that the function requires an ID value to be passed.
-We control this from the test-side by declaring an id variable, setting the value to '1', and passing it to the getBookById function.
+We control this from the test-side by declaring an id

-Everything else is familiar - we still check that the request method is GET and that the appropriate URL is being hit.
-We also send back a mock Book via the flush method so that our assertion kicks off inside of the subscribe block.
+and that the appropriate URL is being hit.
+We also send back a mock Book via the flush

-Now let's look at the updateBook function.
+function.
 The same patterns apply here, but the request method is different.
 Don't let that scare you!
 Take note of what argument(s) the function requires, and what the expected output is, then write the test.

 Once you know the pattern, testing HTTP Services in Angular isn't that difficult.